jaydeepamcodr/liasonpay-docs/docs/developer-guide/authentication.md

 For direct access, visit the [LiasonPay API Key page](https://liasonpay.test/api-key).

-## API Key Types
+## API Keys

-LiasonPay provides two types of API keys:

-- **Test Keys**: Used with the sandbox environment for development and testing
-- **Live Keys**: Used with the production environment for processing real transactions
+LiasonPay provides API keys for authenticating your requests to the API.
+These keys are used to identify your account and authorize your API requests.

 Always keep your API keys secure and never share them publicly.